-What is a server and how it works
+What is a server and how does it work?

 Blog_WebTier

-Even if you're not a computer expert, chances are you've heard of servers before.
-This word may seem a bit mysterious, but it represents a crucial element not only of the Internet but of many other applications.
+Even if you're not a computer expert, you've likely heard of servers.
+This term may seem a bit mysterious, but it represents a crucial element not only of the Internet but of many other applications.
 So, what exactly is a server?
-How does it work and what are its main uses?
+How does it work, and what are its main uses?
 In this article, we explore these questions to clarify the role and importance of servers.

 What is a server and why is it important?

-A server can be understood as both software (a program) and hardware (a physical device such as a computer, whether local or remote).
-Its main function is to “serve” information, data, services or resources to other software or devices, known as clients.
-The term "server", in fact, in English means "servant".
+A server can be thought of as either software (a program) or hardware (a physical device such as a computer, whether local or remote).
+Its primary function is to "serve" information, data, services, or resources to other software or devices, known as clients.
+The term "server," in fact, literally means "servant."
 Essentially, a server processes requests from clients and provides them with the requested information or resources.

 What does a server actually do?

 From a software perspective, a server can host different types of applications, depending on its role.
-For example, a web server manages and delivers web content, an email server handles email communication, while a file server offers storage and sharing services.
+For example, a web server manages and distributes web content, an email server handles email communications, and a file server offers storage and sharing services.

-A fundamental aspect in server management is security.
-This includes protection from unauthorized access, cyber attacks and data loss.
-Regular maintenance and updating of security software is therefore crucial.
+A fundamental aspect of server management is security.
+This includes protection from unauthorized access, cyber attacks, and data loss.
+Regular maintenance and updated security software are therefore crucial.

 Main types of servers and their functions